JoANeS86/Python/modules/module_4.md

 NumPy's power comes from vectorization: Vectorization enables operations to be performed on multiple components of a data object at the same time.

+The array (*N-dimensional array*, or *ndarray* for short) is the core data structure of NumPy.
+To create an array, first I have to import NumPy, then the standard practice is to alias the array as np.

+If I use the type() function on an array, it'll return NumPy array, so if I want to check the data type of the contents of an array, then I'll use the NumPy attribute dtype().

+Another NumPy attributes and methods are:

+    shape: A NumPy attribute used to check the shape of an array.
+    ndim: A NumPy attribute used to check the number of dimensions of an array. reshape(): NumPy method used to change the shape of an array.